Z. L. Sung Adventist Academy

-All visitors to the school must check in at the Office immediately upon arrival.
-Parents are invited to observe our classrooms at anytime.
+All visitors to the school must check in at the office immediately upon arrival.
+Parents are invited to observe our classrooms at any time.

 Students are not to be called from classes to answer the phone except in cases of an emergency.
 Students may use the phone only with the teacher’s permission.

 If a child is found to have lice/nits, the child will be isolated and the parents will be called to pick up the child as soon as possible.
-The child may return to school the following day provided he/she receives the necessary treatment and passes a head check by school authorized personnel, physician or the county health department, and it is determined that the child is lice/nit free.
+The child may return to school the following day provided he/she receives the necessary treatment and passes a head check by the school authorized personnel, physician or the county health department, and it is determined that the child is lice/nits free.

-Students are expected to dress appropriately, healthfully, neatly and modestly.
+Students are expected to dress appropriately, healthfully, neatly, and modestly.
 We have a required school uniform, which consists of the following:

 - Black or brown leather belt (doesn’t apply to grades K-2)

 - During the winter, long-sleeved green, maroon, or white turtlenecks may be worn under the uniform polo shirts.

 - Students may be allowed to “dress down” for PE class as directed by the current PE teacher and Fridays.

 On Friday’s dress-down day, students may wear a modest shirt (no tank tops, sleeveless or shirts with suggestive/attitude wording or pictures) and jeans